matteo14c/HaploCoV/docs/source/novel.rst

 **Options**

-The augmentClusters.pl accepts the following parameters:
+augmentClusters.pl accepts the following parameters:

 * *--metafile* name of the metadata file (please see above the section above concerning the format/mandatory information)
 * *--posFile* list of high frequency alleles (this is one of the main outputs of computeAF.pl, typically areas_list.txt)